The ado CLI

 Listing available contexts¶

-, users can see the available contexts by running:
+Similar to oc projects, users can list available contexts by running:

 ado contexts